 Include the scope of the project, what the deliverables are, the agreed to price, schedule, criteria that may change the scope and cost of the project.

 Keep a record of all interactions as well as changes to the agreement.
-Save email, text or any other exchanges.
+Save email exchanges.

 Hiring top-notch expertise, as outside vendors and freelancers, is a great way to meet your business needs without hiring a full-time staff member.
 There are numerous, excellent vendors available and by being upfront with honest and open communication you can have a successful outcome and even better a successful, ongoing relationship.